moshiur1412/DIITCampusApp/README.md

 **Version**: 1.0 Release of the DIIT Campus Android App.

-- Screenshort of the android application looks like:
+- Screenshot of the android application looks like:
   ![arc](final_interface.jpg?raw=true 'DIITCampusApp')

 ---